bradleytechman/AltStore-Beginners-Guide/README.md

 # URL Schemes

 URL Schemes can be used in 2 different ways.
 Adding a source to the AltStore beta or installing an app from a link.
-You can use a URL scheme by typing either `altstore://source?url=[the url of the source` or `altstore://install?url=[download url]` .
+You can use a URL scheme by typing either `altstore://source?url=[the URL of the source` or `altstore://install?url=[download url]` .
 # Credits

-u/xXEnjo1PandaXx(Shane) - Mod that stickied the post
+u/xXEnjo1PandaXx(Shane) - Moderator that stuck the post

 u/wukkyy - Found Windows 11 tray bug fix

-u/chux-e - Fix for errror 1100
+u/chux-e - Fix for error 1100

 u/archiep0gi - Fix for being stuck on the login screen